bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

 The `encodeURI()` function does not encode characters that have special meaning (reserved characters) for a URI.
-The following example shows all the parts that a URI “scheme” can possibly contain.
+The following example shows all the parts that a URI "scheme” can possibly contain.
 Note how certain characters are used to signify special meaning:

     http://username:password@www.example.com:80/path/to/file.php?foo=316&bar=this+has+spaces#anchor

 Hence `encodeURI()` **does not** encode characters that are necessary to formulate a complete URI.
-Also, `encodeURI()` **does not** encode a few additional characters, known as “unreserved marks”, which do not have a reserved purpose but are allowed in a URI “as is”.
+Also, `encodeURI()` **does not** encode a few additional characters, known as "unreserved marks”, which do not have a reserved purpose but are allowed in a URI "as is”.
 (See [RFC2396)](https://www.ietf.org/rfc/rfc2396.txt)

 `encodeURI()` escapes all characters **except**: